oraclize/docs/source/includes/_general_concepts.md

 <br>
 <br>

-Encrypt the argument(in this case we are using JSON parse helper to retrieve the "status" ):<br>
+Encrypt the argument(in this case we are using the JSON parsing helper to retrieve the "status" ):<br>
 `python encrypted_queries_tools.py -e -p 044992e94... "json(https://api.postcodes.io/postcodes).status"`

 Returns:<br>